OhFoxies/OhFoxies/README.md

 	@staticmethod
 	def startproject():
 		time.sleep(random.randint(5, 10))
-		print("Ok I've got bored I don't do this any more.")
+		print('Ok I've got bored I don't do this any more.')
 ```